Successfully navigating South Korea’s customs and regulations

 3. Documentation requirements

-Once you’ve determined that your exports qualify for preferential tariff treatment under KAFTA, you will need to present the Certificate of Origin (COO).
-This document can be obtained from authorised bodies like the Australian Chamber of Commerce and Industry (ACCI), the Australian Industry Group (Ai Group), International Export Certification Services (IECS), or TradeWindow Origin (TWO).
+Once you’ve determined that your exports qualify for preferential tariff treatment under KAFTA, you will need to present the COO.
+This document can be obtained from the authorized bodies mentioned above.
 Alternatively, you can prepare the document by yourself using KAFTA Annex 3D as a reference.

 4. Packaging and labelling requirements